 The US Embassy will no longer able to provide any consular services to US citizens in the Republic of South Sudan as of January 4, 2014.

-US citizens who are not able to take advantage of the evacuation flight should review their personal security situation and strongly consider taking advantage of any existing commercial flights.
+US citizens who are not able to take advantage of the evacuation flight should review their personal security situations and strongly consider taking advantage of any existing commercial flights.
 We anticipate that the Juba airport will be open from 8:00 am to 5:00 pm January 3, 2014, for limited commercial flights.

 Please note that departure assistance is provided on a reimbursable basis to the maximum extent practicable.
 This means that you will be asked to sign a form promising to repay the US government.
 We charge you the equivalent of a full coach fare on commercial air at the time that commercial options cease to be a viable option, and you will be required to sign a promissory note for this amount and to pay this fare at a later date.
 You will be taken to a safe haven country, from which you will need to make your own onward travel arrangements.
 If you are destitute, and private resources are not available to cover the cost of onward travel, you may be eligible for emergency financial assistance.